Skip to content

 We handle the Indian side.
 NZ-side returns and FIF calculation need an NZ accountant familiar with Inland Revenue's foreign-investment forms.
 We coordinate with theirs.

 If you've held Indian equity through your NZ tax-resident period and you haven't elected the most favorable FIF method, book free CA appointment.
-The election is per-year; switching from FDR to CV when markets fall can save NZD 5,000 to 20,000 per year depending on portfolio.
+The election is per-year; switching from R to CV when markets fall can save NZD 5,000 to 20,000 per year depending on portfolio.

 Frequently asked questions